AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/understand-test-results.md

 By drilling into any of the tests, more detailed page level scoring can be seen.
 The user will be able to see how the individual pages scored for the specific test along with the change from the previous time the test was run.
 Clicking into the Details of any individual page will provide information on the elements of the page that were evaluated and guidance to fix issues if opportunities for improvement are detected.
 The details of the tests and associated guidance are provided by Google Lighthouse.

+## Local Test Execution {#local-test-execution}

+As the test classes are JUnit tests, they can be run from mainstream Java IDEs like Eclipse, IntelliJ, NetBeans, and so on.

+However, when running these tests necessarily, it will be necessary to set a variety of system properties expected by the aem-testing-clients (and the underlying Sling Testing Clients).

+The system properties are as follows:

+* `sling.it.instances - should be set to 2`
+* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
+* `sling.it.instance.runmode.1 - should be set to author`
+* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
+* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
+* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
+* `sling.it.instance.runmode.2 - should be set to publish`
+* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
+* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`